-Thrush (Candida Albicans) is a condition that often affects infants and nursing moms.
-It’s caused by an overgrowth of yeast in the baby’s mouth that results in the tell-tale white patches on the inside of the mouth, on the tongue and lips.
+In addition to all the other things that may make your baby fussy, there's trush.
+Thrush (Candida albicans) is a condition that often affects infants and nursing moms.
+It's caused by an overgrowth of yeast in the baby's mouth that results in the tell-tale white patches on the inside of the mouth, on the tongue and lips.
 Baby may also have a persistent diaper rash.

 Thrush in babies who are less than 6 months old can be passed back and forth between nursing mom and infant.
 Moms with thrush usually have sore, inflamed nipples that may be puffy, dry, and flaky.

 Thrush may look unpleasant, but the good news is that it isn't dangerous and can be cleared up naturally.